The 16 most essential things to do in El Born, Barcelona

 10. Go for a sweet romantic date at a hidden patio

-Get sweets at the Patisserie Hoffman on Flassaders street, then walk up to Jaume Sabater´s square, grab a seat and make yourself lovely comfortable.
-If things don’t work out, you are damn sure you are eating one of the best pastries of Barcelona!
+Get sweets at the Patisserie Hoffman on Flassaders street, then walk up to Jaume Sabarter’ square, grab a seat and make yourself lovely comfortable.
+If things don’t work out, you are damn sure you are eating one of the best pastries in Barcelona!

 Did you know that in medieval days particular masks, locally known as Papamosques, where used to indicate the presence of a brothel?
 Stop at the crossroads of Carrer de Flassaders and De les Mosques and look up!

-In the local language, mosques mean flies, and this street is where the foods from El Born market were stored, therefore the given name in the lack of refrigerators.
-Neighbors use to joke: ¨al Carrer de les mosques, fa funcio a les fosques – at the flies’ street, there is a dark show¨.
+In the Catalan language, “mosques” mean flies, and this is the street where the foods from El Born market used to be stored.
+The name refers to the flies that accumulated while the food was rotting.
+Local neighbors used to joke: ¨al Carrer de les mosques, fa funcio a les fosques – at the flies’ street, there is a dark show¨.

 12. Get social and drink vermouth at Espai Mescladis